 Substance records are default-sorted by relevance, which should bring the closest matches to the top.
 It is also useful to re-sort by Number of References, which will bring the best-known and most-cited substances to the top.
 You can re-sort by reverse Registry Number, which means that the most recently reported substances - which usually have few or no references - are on top.

 Not directly.
 SciFinder's retrieval is often very large because of the sheer size of the database, but you might understandably prefer to see only articles from the "best" literature.
 That's a judgment call though.
 A couple of tricks to help you focus results:

 Analyze is a tool that allows you to evaluate and review an answer set without having to browse all the entries one by one.
 You can view histograms of your set based on author name, organization/company (only the first author's organization is indexed), language, document type, journal title, date, CAS Registry Number, and so on.
 This can help you quickly identify individuals or organizations doing work or getting patents on your topic, chemical substances most frequently mentioned, key publications, trends over time etc. You can click on a histogram bar and view just those records.

 Another way to analyze a reference result set is to use the Categorize feature.
 Choose a broad subject category from the list on the left, then select one or more CA index terms from the right side and view just those records.
 This technique utilizes the power of CAS' controlled indexing vocabulary and works very nicely for filtering large answer sets.

-You can analyze a substance answer set by real-atom attachments, variable group and R-group, precision, ring skeletons, and stereochemical precision.
+You can analyze a substance answer set by real-atom attachments, variable group and R-group, precision, and stereochemical precision.
 This helps narrow down a large substance answer set to zero in on structures of particular interest.

 If you are searching by drawing a chemical reaction, you can analyze a reaction result set by catalyst, solvent, number of steps, product yield, as well as bibliographic data such as author, journal, year, document type, etc. You can also group reactions by transformation type, and re-sort by frequency.